Services

 Department: Nova Scotia's Department of Growth and Development

-Description: The Canada-Nova Scotia Targeted Housing Benefit helps homeowners stay in their home if they pay more than 50% of their pre-tax (gross) household income on housing costs (like mortgage and utilities).
+Description: The Canada-Nova Scotia Targeted Housing Benefit helps homeowners stay in their homes if they pay more than 50% of their pre-tax (gross) household income on housing costs (like mortgage and utilities).
 Supplements are up to $200 per month.
-You can apply any time.
+You can apply at any time.

 Website: https://beta.novascotia.ca/apply-funding-create-affordable-housing-affordable-housing-development-program